• Skip to main content

 Ingredients

-This easy breakfast comes together with 2 simple ingredients, but you can jazz it up with other fun add-ins.
+This easy breakfast comes together with a few simple ingredients, but you can jazz it up with other fun add-ins.
 To make these egg bites, you need a frying pan to precook the bacon and a muffin pan to bake the cups.

 This egg muffin recipe requires a few basic steps.
 Follow these simple directions, and you’re on your way to an easy breakfast in no time.
 The printable recipe is in the recipe card for your convenience.

-Precook bacon on the stovetop in a frying pan, just until partially cooked but not crisp, approximately 8-10 minutes.
-You still want them to be pliable to roll into a muffin pan.
+- Precook bacon on the stovetop in a frying pan, just until partially cooked but not crisp, approximately 8-10 minutes.

 Helpful Tips